davified/refactoring-exercise/refactoring-exercise.md

 # starting jupyter notebook server on http://localhost:8888
 jupyter notebook --ip 0.0.0.0 --no-browser --allow-root

+# Now you can visit localhost:8888 on your browser.
+The required token can be found in the output of the `jupyter notebook ...` command
 ```

 Here are some other commands that you may find useful